SivaAdithya10/idfc-fame-5/README.md

 ### New Data Models and API Endpoints

-Several new data models and corresponding API endpoints have been introduced to support dynamic content fetching for the frontend. **Note: The direct links (ForeignKeys/OneToOneFields) to the `User` model have been removed from `Notification`, `QuickStat`, `Transaction`, `CreditCard`, `ChatMessage`, `UserNotificationSettings`, and `UserSecuritySettings` models.
-The `UserProfile` model retains its link to the `User` model.**
+Several new data models and corresponding API endpoints have been introduced to support dynamic content fetching for the frontend.

-*   `/api/userprofiles/`: Fetches the authenticated user's profile information (e.g., first name, mobile, customer ID).
+*   `/api/userprofiles/`: Fetches user profile information (e.g., first name, mobile, customer ID).
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.) **Note: This model, along with `UserNotificationSettings` and `UserSecuritySettings`, is currently designed to hold global or default settings and is not directly linked to the Django `User` model via a foreign key.
+The frontend fetches the first available record.**
 *   `/api/initialbotmessages/`: Retrieves the initial welcome message for the chatbot.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/aimodels/`: Lists available AI models for the chatbot.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/suggestedprompts/`: Provides a list of suggested prompts for the chatbot.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/chatbotknowledge/`: Manages the chatbot's knowledge base (GET and PUT).
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/notifications/`: Fetches notifications.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/quickstats/`: Retrieves quick financial statistics.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/accounts/`: Lists bank accounts (not linked to a specific user for demo purposes), including their status and branch.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 The `Account` model's string representation has been updated to reflect the removal of the `user` field, now displaying `account_type (account_number)`.
 *   `/api/transactions/`: Provides a history of transactions.
 (Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/transactions/choices/`: Returns the available choices for `transaction_type`, `method`, and `category` fields.
 *   `/api/creditcards/`: Fetches credit card details.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.) **Note: The `CreditCard` model now includes a `user` foreign key for user-specific credit card management.**
 *   `/api/chatmessages/`: Stores and retrieves chat history.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
 *   `/api/usernotificationsettings/`: Manages user notification preferences.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.) **Note: This model is currently designed to hold global or default settings and is not directly linked to the Django `User` model via a foreign key.
+The frontend fetches the first available record.**
 *   `/api/usersecuritysettings/`: Manages user security settings.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.) **Note: This model is currently designed to hold global or default settings and is not directly linked to the Django `User` model via a foreign key.
+The frontend fetches the first available record.**
+*   `/api/debitcardsettings/`: Manages debit card specific settings, including transaction limits and international usage.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
+*   `/api/creditcardsettings/`: Manages credit card specific settings, including transaction limits and international usage.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)
+*   `/api/instructions/`: Manages instructions.
+(Note: CSRF protection is explicitly exempted and authentication is disabled for this endpoint by setting `csrf_exempt = True` and `authentication_classes = []` in the viewset.)

 ### Logging Configuration